Player1HS/TransformerEphysPrediction/README.md

 This repository contains the code accompanying the paper:

 > **The Unreasonable Effectiveness of Cell Types in Describing Neuronal Physiological Features**
-> Harshil Sharma, Xiao-Ping Liu, Thomas Chartrand, Ed Lein, Stefan Mihalas, Zhixin Lu.
+> Harshil Sharma, Xiao-Ping Liu, Thomas Chartrand, Brian Kalmbach, Ed Lein, Stefan Mihalas, Zhixin Lu.

 The manuscript itself is included as [main.pdf](main.pdf).
 Data and model files are additionally available through the project's [Zenodo repository](https://doi.org/10.5281/zenodo.20500624).